semik/startup-readiness-liveness-probes/README.md

 This is my learning project I used for exploration of Startup, Liveness, and Readiness Probes in K8s.
 It is derived from from [Guided Exercise: Liveness, Readiness, and Startup Probes](https://kubebyexample.com/learning-paths/application-development-kubernetes/lesson-4-customize-deployments-application-3) by [kubebyexample.com](https://kubebyexample.com/).

 I've created my own Helm chart to deploy and uninstall all needed components quickly.
-It depends on simple application from image [do100-probes](https://quay.io/repository/redhattraining/do100-probes?tab=tags&tag=latest) it offers three URI:
+It depends on simple application from image [do100-probes]([https://hub.docker.com/repository/docker/semik75/do100-probes] it offers four URI:
   * '/' "an application" for a user which returns text **Hello!
 This is the index page for the app.**
   * '/startup' which return HTTP 503 for first 30seconds and HTTP 200 later, added by my just to be able diferentiate them
   * '/ready' which return HTTP 503 for first 30seconds and HTTP 200 later